tanzinator/InventoryManagement/README.md

-# Stock-Management
+# Inventory-Management
-An Express JS Web Application
+An efficient way of managing inventory for hotels/restaurants